 Ventilation systems will be checked and maintained by maintenance staff on a regular basis.
 The district will consider modifications or enhancements of building ventilation and filtration systems where feasible, following current guidance.

 B. Face Coverings, Personal Protective Equipment

-It is now established that asymptomatic people can spread the virus that causes COVID-19, and this is a significant contributor to person-to-person spread.
+Face covering will be used as directed by OHA, ODE, and LHA.
 Face coverings decrease the spread of COVID-19 as "source control" of a contagious person's respiratory secretions.
-Use of face coverings does not change physical distancing requirements.